 Rev. Helen Hempfling, Pastor

-The Rev. Helen Hempfling has served First Christian Christian Church in various capacities since 1996.
-An ordained minister of the Christian Church (Disciples of Christ), Helen received her BA in Political Science from Hiram College and her Master of Divinity Degree from Vanderbilt Divinity School.
+Pastor Helen Hempfling has served First Christian Christian Church since 1996.
+An ordained minister of the Christian Church (Disciples of Christ), Helen received her Master of Divinity Degree from Vanderbilt Divinity School.
 She has served congregations in Tennessee, Indiana, and the state of Washington.
 Some of the highlights of her life include: speaking to the 1983 Assembly of the World Council of Churches (where she had a life changing conversation with Archbishop Desmund Tutu), sharing a meal with Millard Fuller (founder of Habitat for Humanity), being in the home of Will Campbell (author of “Brother to a Dragonfly”), and giving a shoulder rub to Peter Yarrow (of Peter, Paul, and Mary fame).
-Highlights aside, she finds greater joy in the simpler things of life: playing a board game with her husband Bruce every night, watching her sons Sam and Jonathan play rugby, relishing her mother-daughter phone conversations with Allison, and spending time at the beach and in the mountains with her extended family.
-She is humbled by the gift of being able to share bread and wine at a table that welcomes all, and is honored by the privilege of being invited to be present with others during the many and varied circumstances of life.
+Highlights aside, she is humbled by the gift of being able to share bread and wine at a table that welcomes all, and is honored by the privilege of being invited to be present with others during the many and varied circumstances of life.

-Mark Knowles, Director of Outreach and Service Ministries
+Mark Knowles, Director of Service and Youth Ministries